build-on-aws/content/posts/what-are-javascript-engines/index.md

 Chrome	| 	V8
 Safari	| 	JavaScriptCore*
 IE	| 	Chakra
+Node.js	| 	V8
-Node.js** and Deno	| 	V8
+Deno | V8
+Bun | JavaScriptCore
 Edge*** | Blink and V8

 *JavaScriptCore was rewritten as SquirrelFish, rebranded as SquirrelFish Extreme, also called Nitro.
 It’s still a true statement however to call JavaScriptCore the JavaScript engine that underlies WebKit implementations (such as Safari).

-**One of the factors in the decision to split io.js from Node.js had to do with the version of V8 that would be supported by the project.

-***[Edge](https://en.wikipedia.org/wiki/Microsoft_Edge) originally used the [Chakra](https://github.com/chakra-core/ChakraCore) engine, some of which Microsoft open sourced.
+**[Edge](https://en.wikipedia.org/wiki/Microsoft_Edge) originally used the [Chakra](https://github.com/chakra-core/ChakraCore) engine, some of which Microsoft open sourced.
 Edge was then rebuilt as a Chromium browser, with Blink and V8 JavaScript engines under the hood.

 ## Why should we care?